re-mote-sensing/re-mote/README.md

 ### Motes

-- Mote is an old term of an IoT device which is connected to network.
+- Mote is an old term for an IoT device which is connected to the network.

 Water monitoring network:
 - **Gateway** (one or multiple) to relay motes data to the server over the